codfather/loadbalancertest/README.md

-This process uses Digital Ocean Ubuntu 14.04 VM's
+This process uses Digital Ocean Ubuntu 14.04 VM's, so you will need a free Digital Ocean account to start.

 This also assumes this will be run on an OSX or Linux machine - untested on Windows,though it would work perfectly in a Linux VM using Virtualbox on Windows.You will need a machine with access to the Internet.

-The ruby scripts have been configured to use the version install on this laptop - you will need to change those to where ever you ruby version and gems are installed.It is the first line of the Ruby script.
+The ruby scripts have been configured to use the version installed on this laptop - you will need to change those to where ever you ruby version and gems are installed.It is the first line of the Ruby scripts.

-1) You will need to obtain a Digital Ocean oauth ID and set that as an environment variable for your shell and make sure it is exported so all programs can use it ie Oauth_key=digital-ocean-oauth-key-here
+1) You will need to obtain a Digital Ocean Oauth ID and set that as an environment variable for your shell and make sure it is exported so all programs can use it ie Oauth_key=digital-ocean-oauth-key-here

 2) You will need to download and install the Digital Ocean API ruby gem to allow connections (version used droplet_kit (1.2.1), also gems optparse, awesome_print and json are needed if not already installed.